hridaypradhan/blv-workout/README.md

 #### Setup & Running the Application

+These instructions are for a new Windows or macOS development device. `npm install` installs only the frontend packages; it does not install Python packages such as `yt-dlp`, `boto3`, or `google-genai`.

 ### 1. Prerequisites
 - **Python**: Version 3.10 or higher.
+Python 3.12 is recommended for the broadest optional hardware compatibility.
 - **Node.js**: Version 18 or higher, along with `npm`.
+- **Git**: Required to clone the repository.
+- **AWS CLI**: Required only when `STORAGE_PROVIDER=dynamodb`.
+- **Google Gemini API key**: Required only when `AI_PROVIDER=gemini`.
+- **Network access**: The backend must be able to reach YouTube and Gemini.
+A browser being able to open YouTube does not guarantee that Python/`yt-dlp` can access it.

 ---

 ### 2. Backend Setup & Run

-Perform the following steps from the repository root:
+Perform the following steps from the repository root.
+Use the Windows commands in the first block or the macOS commands in the second block.

 ```powershell
 # Go to the repository root directory